Integrative biophilosophy

 Project description

-The philosophy of situated cognition (PSC) deals with the 4E theories.
-These approaches, also known as extended mind, enactivism, embedded mind, and embodiment theory, have been developed in an interdisciplinary way with significant participation of philosophy in order to explain cognitive phenomena (such as motor control or spatial navigation).
-With the different theoretical approaches that the 4E spectrum allows, there is also a variance of applied methods as well as different demands on possible explanations of phenomena in question.
+The Philosophy of Situated Cognition (PSK) deals with the 4E theories.
+These approaches, also known as extended mind, enactivism, embedded mind and embodiment theory, were developed in an interdisciplinary manner with significant participation of philosophy in order to explain cognitive phenomena (such as motor control or spatial navigation).
+The different theoretical approaches that the 4E spectrum allows are accompanied by a variance of applied methods as well as different demands on possible explanations of the phenomena in question.

-The main task of the PSC is the systematic collection as well as the philosophical evaluation of the methods applied in the 4E theories.
-The aim of the project is to design a comprehensive methodology of the 4E theories that analyzes on which philosophical foundations, with which types of explanations, in which methodological context, and with which methodological means research on the topic of "situated cognition" can be both best realized and interdisciplinarily coordinated.
-In this regard, the PSC contains descriptive parts, describing what researchers on the topic of 4E are doing de facto, and normative parts, describing what these researchers should change or do to improve their research.
+The main task of the PSK is the systematic recording and philosophical evaluation of the methods used in the 4E theories.
+The aim of the project is to develop a comprehensive methodology of the 4E theories that analyzes on which philosophical foundations, with which types of explanations, in which methodological context and with which methodological means research on the topic of "situated cognition" can best be realized and coordinated across disciplines.
+The PSK contains descriptive parts that describe what researchers are actually doing on the topic of 4E, as well as normative parts that describe what these researchers should change or do in order to improve their research.

-Like integrative biophilosophy, which is devoted to, among other things, the methodological analysis of biological research programs (as, for example, in the analysis of behavioral research), PSC pursues such an analysis for situated cognition research.
-The PSC draws in part on prior biophilosophical work for this analysis for two reasons. (i) Integrative biophilosophy has developed a philosophy of science concept that can be used to examine research practices (namely, the development of "methodological signatures of research programs").
-This concept can be systematically extended to cognitive science topics in the context of PSC. (ii) A central proposition of 4E theories is that cognitive phenomena emerge through the competent interaction of a living being with its environment.
-Because biological behavioral research is devoted to complex animal-environment relationships, a PSC guided by the critical analysis of behavioral research procedures can help structure cognitive science research dedicated to that central proposition; the PSC can help understand how animal-environment studies can be exploited in cognitive science.
+Like integrative biophilosophy, which is dedicated to the methodological analysis of biological research programs (as in the analysis of behavioral research, for example), the PSK pursues such an analysis for situated cognition research.
+For this analysis, the PSK is partly oriented towards preliminary biophilosophical work for two reasons. (i) Integrative biophilosophy has developed a concept from the philosophy of science with which research practices can be examined (namely the development of "methodological signatures of research programs").
+This concept can be systematically extended to cognitive science topics within the framework of PSK. (ii) A central tenet of 4E theories is that cognitive phenomena emerge through the competent interaction of a living being with its environment.
+Because biological behavioral research is devoted to complex animal-environment relationships, a PSC oriented toward the critical analysis of behavioral research methods can help structure cognitive science research that is committed to that central proposition; the PSC can help understand how animal-environment studies can be utilized in cognitive science.

 Selected publications